Chapelizod: Location

 The civil parish of Chapelizod is part of the barony of Castleknock.
 The parish consists of a single townland of the same name.
 However, 465 acres are within the walls of the Phoenix Park while the village proper, outside the walls, contains only 67 acres.
 It is the only parish of the barony that lies outside the territory of the modern county of Fingal.

+Chapelizod forms part of the local electoral area of Ballyfermot–Drimnagh within the Dublin City Council administrative area.

 History

 The origins of Chapelizod are obscure.
 There is evidence of Neolithic settlement between the southern ridge of the Phoenix Park and the Liffey and several burial mounds exist to the north of the village.
 Aerial photography has also revealed several prehistoric and early medieval settlements in the vicinity of the modern village.
 Aside from these archaeological remains, the etymology of the village indicates an association with Princess Iseult or Isolde from the Arthurian legend of Tristan and Isolde; the village derives its name from a chapel consecrated in her honour.

 The historical record details the establishment of a manor by Hugh Tyrell after the Anglo-Norman invasion of 1169.
-In 1177 Tyrell, Baron of Castleknock, granted lands at Kilmainham to the Priory of St. John of Jerusalem (Knights Hospitallers).
-The grant included a portion of the land that now makes up the Phoenix Park and Chapelizod.
-In 1200, the land in Chapelizod were leased by King John to Richard De La Field, and was leased by the family for 200 years.
+In 1177, Tyrell, Baron of Castleknock, granted lands at Kilmainham to the Priory of St. John of Jerusalem (Knights Hospitallers).
+The grant included a portion of the land that now makes up Phoenix Park and Chapelizod.
+In 1200, the land in Chapelizod was leased by King John to Richard De La Field, and was leased by the family for 200 years.
 During the 1500s, crown yeoman and chief sergeant of County Dublin, Robert Savage, lived in Chapelizod.
-In the 1600s, Attorney General Sir John Davies and Sir Henry Power lived in the area.
+In the 1600s, Sir John Davies, Attorney-General for Ireland, and Sir Henry Power lived in the area.

-After the Dissolution of the Monasteries, the lands reverted to the Crown and from that time onward were used as a Royal seat.
+After the dissolution of the monasteries, the lands reverted to the Crown and from that time onward were used as a Royal seat.
 This was made explicit by the Duke of Ormonde after he successfully lobbied for the creation of an enclosed deer park outside Dublin in 1662.
-The 'King's House', a Royal Residence built by and used as an out of town residence by the Viceroy, formerly faced the millrace on the banks of the Liffey.
+The King's House, a Royal Residence built by and used as an out-of-town residence by the Viceroy, formerly faced the millrace on the banks of the Liffey.
 It was used as the royal residence in Ireland until the mid-eighteenth century when the Viceregal Lodge was completed in the Phoenix Park.

 In 1671, Colonel Richard Lawrence settled a number of Huguenots in the village with the intention of establishing a linen industry (with some success).
-Later, King William stayed during the Williamite Wars in Ireland (Irish: Cogadh an Dá Rí), holding court and redressing grievances.
+Later, William III stayed during the Williamite Wars in Ireland, holding court and redressing grievances.

-During much of the eighteenth and nineteenth centuries, Chapelizod was a prosperous village with a rural atmosphere close to the centre of Dublin.
+During much of the eighteenth and nineteenth centuries, Chapelizod was a prosperous village close to the centre of Dublin.